LRJohnson11/Startup-Octopus/README.md

 # Startup-Octopus
 My Startup Application
 Some ideas for the project:
-Maybe I should make something useful like a game
+Maybe I should make something useful like a game or something else